Astro glyph: Capricorn

 Color: Blue-violet (Indigo)

-Golden Dawn Title: The Lord of the Gates of Matter or The Child of the Forces of Time
+Golden Dawn Title: The Lord of the Gates of Matter, The Child of the Forces of Time

-Meaning: a card about materialism, boundaries and limitations; a time to look at our fears, illusions, indulgences, attachments, addictions, and obsessions; being a slave to temptation or to something/someone; feeling disconnected from your spiritual side; becoming self-destructive; having inner chaos and doubt; the ego and shadow stuff; needing to look at the un-evolved aspects of oneself; embracing the dark side of our nature.
+Meaning: a card about materialism, boundaries and limitations; a time to look at our fears, illusions, indulgences, attachments, addictions and obsessions; being a slave to temptation or to something and/or someone; feeling disconnected from your spiritual side; becoming self-destructive; having inner chaos and doubt; the ego and shadow stuff; needing to look at the un-evolved aspects of oneself; embracing the dark side of our nature.

 We are bound to our egos; we are bound to our bodies.
 We all have shadow and we all have light, respectfully, the un-evolved and evolved parts of ourselves.
 Both exist and must persist.
 You can’t have one without the other.
 With darkness comes the light, with light, shadow.